Advanced Police Studies

 Students will often work with their fellow peers on various assignments/projects throughout the program.

 Each group member is responsible for ensuring that they have an equal role in the group.
 All students in the group should review the completed work before it is submitted/presented.
-When issues/concerns arise during the group process, it is the responsibility of group members to contact the course Professor for assistance prior to due date.
+When issues/concerns arise during the group process, it is the responsibility of group members to contact the course Professor for assistance prior to the due date.

 Faculty Returning Tests and Assignments